Land of the Silver Birch

-"Land of the Silver Birch" is a traditional Canadian folk song that dates from the 1920s.
+"Land of the Silver Birch" (Roud 4550) is a traditional Canadian folk song that dates from the 1920s.
 The lyrics are sometimes erroneously attributed to Pauline Johnson, perhaps in confusion with her well-known poem, "The Song My Paddle Sings".
 It is sometimes sung to keep time while canoeing, and sometimes sung at campfires in a round.
 It is in Aeolian, or natural minor, but may be sung with a raised sixth, creating a Dorian feel.

 Its subject matter is a romanticized vision of nature and the land from the perspective of an Indigenous person.
-Bonnie Dobson sang this song on her 1972 self-titled album.
-This song appears in the Paul Gross film Men with Brooms (2002).
-In 2005, the song was partly re-written by Canadian folk singer Dickson Reid and released on his debut album, Sugar in the Snow.

-Its past popularity with the non-indigenous majority in Canada, particularly as an elementary school choir song, is declining with greater awareness of the impacts of colonization and cultural appropriation.
-In 2016, a Toronto public school apologized to parents following a performance of the song, describing it as "inappropriate and racist."
-The music teacher who conducted the choir that performed the song later sued the Toronto District School Board for libel, generating local and national media coverage.

 Lyrics

 Like most traditional songs the lyrics vary slightly.
 The following are representative: